sica42/CompanionManager/README.md

 A wheel popup menu to easy summon a companion.

-Use `/cm` command or assign a hotkey in key bindings to open the menu.
-The menu will appear at your cursor.
+Recommend assigning a hotkey in key bindings to open the menu.
+The menu will then appear at your cursor when pressing assigned key.

 Hover over category icons to expand menu and select a companion to summon.
-Click middle button to summmon a random companion.
+Click center icon to summmon a random companion.

+Hold and drag up/down center icon to change rotataion of wheel.
+You can rearrage categories and companions with drag & drop.

+Type `/cm` for a full list of commands:
+`/cm toggle` Toggle the menu
-You can use `/cm icon-size` to adjust the size of the icons.
+`/cm icon-size` Set the icon size
+`/cm verbose` Toggle showing companion name on summon `/cm toys` Toggle showing toys in the menu